FelicityEnyinnia-dataanalyst/felicity_portfolio/README.md

 ```

 ## Clean and Rename Column Names
 - I want to rename and format the column names.
-This is to ensure that the column names are using the right syntax and consistent considering that I may decide to merge the datasets subsequently to discover trends and correlations.
+This is to ensure that the column names are using the right syntax and consistent considering that I may decide to merge the datasets subsequently, to discover trends and correlations.
 I will use the clean_names and rename_with functions to convert the column names to lowercase.

 ```R
 library(janitor)